JulFriedrich/miRetrieve/README.md

 ```

 miRetrieve is built around the idea of using field-specific PubMed
-abstracts from [PubMed](https://pubmed.ncbi.nlm.nih.gov/) to charaterize and
+abstracts from [PubMed](https://pubmed.ncbi.nlm.nih.gov/) to characterize and
 analyze microRNAs in disease-related fields (e.g. "miRNAs in diabetes").

 To get started, download a microRNA-related abstract from PubMed via